Previous dayMarch 31, 2026Next day

 23.3 km---✓ ReviewedUSGS →

-Reports of a magnitude 3.2 earthquake 91 km N of Charlotte Amalie, U.S. Virgin Islands came in on March 31, 2026 at 21:35 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 4.9 earthquake that occurred about 1 hours earlier.
-This was a shallow crustal earthquake, focused at 23.3 km depth.
+A magnitude 3.2 seismic event took place 91 km N of Charlotte Amalie, U.S. Virgin Islands on March 31, 2026 at 21:35 UTC.
+Coming 1 hours after a magnitude 4.9 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+The hypocenter lay at 23.3 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 19.165°N, -64.839°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 19.165°, -64.839°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-31